Zetelias/bin2const/readme.md

 Then, I would just have to make the constant public, import the constant, and I could use it in my program.

+## Installation
+Run the python script to automatically compile bin2const and add the executable to your PATH, the script currently works for Windows, Linux and MacOS.

+Otherwise, compile the executable with cargo and add it to your PATH manually.

 ## Why ?
 Because sometimes you want to load your files without suffering file IO, or you want to reduce the size of